 Even though this bike has a GMC badge it’s produced by Kent International.
-In my opinion this is a good sign since a company, with many years of experience, is producing the bikes, and it’s not a company that, although they might be very good making cars, are just starting out in the cycling industry.
+In my opinion, this is a good sign since a company, with many years of experience, is producing the bikes, and it’s not a company that, although they might be very good at making cars, are just starting out in the cycling industry.

-The GMC Denali Road bike is clearly an entry level bike, that is available in 3 sizes (Large, Medium and Small).
+The GMC Denali Road bike is clearly an entry-level bike, that is available in 3 sizes (Large, Medium, and Small).
 Many people have commented that they are sized a bit larger than normal, but a sizing chart is available on their website that clears things up.

 Shimano derailleur and shifters are stock on this bike and the brakes are advertised as “alloy calipers” but there are no other markings that can be used to identify them.